 You may have received a notification that your outpatient appointment has been:

 - Changed to a telephone or telehealth appointment

 Please select from the below options to expand and read frequently asked questions.

-The Queensland Health Telehealth Portal provides an easy, safe and secure way to videoconference with your doctor or health professional from your computer, or through an app on your tablet or smart phone.
+Telehealth provides an easy, safe and secure way to videoconference with your doctor or health professional from your computer, or through an app on your tablet or smart phone.